-- Your name, the course name, and the date, single spaced on the first page. - Title or name of the assignment on the first page. - Double space the body of the writing. - Footnotes and bibliography for research papers are required.
+- Your name, the course name, and the date, single spaced on the first page. - Name and title of the assignment on the first page. - Double space the body of the writing. - Footnotes and bibliography for research papers are required.
 Please cite all sources and quotations with footnotes.
-Please reference and use Chicago formatting (footnotes and bibliography. - Bibliography does not count toward the size of the assignment.
+Please reference and use Chicago formatting (footnotes and bibliography). - Bibliography does not count toward the size of the assignment.

+GRADING BREAKDOWN:

+Search Tool and Audition notices and Type 5%

+Monologue/Song Choices 5%

+Elevator Speeches 3%

+Resume 3%

+Cover Letters 5%

-GRADING BREAKDOWN: Search Tool and Audition notices and Type 5% Monologue/Song Choices 5% Elevator Speeches 3% Resume 3% 5% Cover Letters Broadway Production Investigation Paper 15% Life After SHSU Paper 20% Final Audition Portfolio 5% Class participation (includes in class work, book and small assignments) 39% Total = 100%
+Broadway Production Investigation Paper 15%

+Life After SHSU Paper 20%

+Final Audition Portfolio 5%

+Class participation (includes in class work, and small assignments) 39%

+Total = 100%